MattS8/IRSmartHub/README.md

 Contains all information with respect to a specific user using this service.
  - **Unique id**: The uid of the associated user account
  - **Username**: *used for allowing other users to invite/connect without sharing email*
+ - **Personal Group**: The uid of the user's personal group.
+No other users can be added to this group.
  - **Groups**: *a list of groups the user is associated with*
 ### Remote Profile
 Contains a collection of pre-programmed actions